rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.15/readme.md

 **Acceptance Criteria:**

-- 5.1.15.1. | Admins can search staff profiles by attributes such as name, email, or specialization.
+- **5.1.15.1.** | Admins can search staff profiles by attributes such as name, email, or specialization.

-- 5.1.15.2. | The system displays search results in a list view with key staff information (name, email, specialization).
+- **5.1.15.2.** | The system displays search results in a list view with key staff information (name, email, specialization).

-- 5.1.15.3. | Admins can select a profile from the list to view, edit, or deactivate.
+- **5.1.15.3.** | Admins can select a profile from the list to view, edit, or deactivate.

-- 5.1.15.4. | The search results are paginated, and filters are available for refining the search results.
+- **5.1.15.4.** | The search results are paginated, and filters are available for refining the search results.

+- **5.1.15.5.** | It is possible to apply multiple filters to a search result.

 **Dependencies/References:**

-This feature is dependent on the existence of staff profiles previously created by the Admin (5.1.12), as well as the functionalities to edit (5.1.13) and remove/deactivate (5.1.14) them.
+This feature is dependent on the existence of staff profiles previously created by the Admin (**US 5.1.12**), as well as the functionalities to edit (**US 5.1.13**) and remove/deactivate (**US 5.1.14**) them.

 **Client Clarifications:**

-> **Question:**
+> **Question:** What types of filters can be applied when searching for profiles?
 >
+> **Answer:** Filters can include doctor specialization, name, or email to refine search results
-> **Answer:**
+>
+> **Client Words:** I want to list everything, so there are no filters.
+So I want to have a filter where I only list doctors,
+> or only list doctors who belong to a specialization, whether it's a doctor or a physician.
+Or I want to have a combination
+> of that.
+I want to look for whether this is a doctor or a physician, or what specialization this person is in.

 ## 3. Analysis